 Another INTENT of the ODYSSEY is to make my large collection of photographs and videos available for use by students and researchers.
 Thus, feel free to use any of the photos in the ODYSSEY for your own projects, as long as they are my own.
 If there is a "Photo courtesy of..." indicated in the text, then you must contact the person whose photo it is for permission.
 If a photograph is from a publication, then these same permission rules apply.

-The COMPLEXITY OF SCIENCE in the ODYSSEY ranges from undergraduate-university to senior-research level.
-Unlike a book, however, where topics progress from introductory to advanced, the ODYSSEY jumps right into a subject.
-However, I have done my best to present the various Research Studies in an orderly way, most often chronologically, with each accompanied by at least some introductory material.
+The COMPLEXITY OF SCIENCE in the ODYSSEY ranges from undergraduate to senior-research level.
+I have done my best to present the various Research Studies in an orderly way, most often chronologically, and often accompanied by some introductory material.
 I have striven for accuracy throughout the work, but I know that there are mistakes and omissions.
-Contact me at email@example.com if I've missed or misinterpreted a study, omitted an important species, given your article short shrift, or really anything at all, and I'll do my best to fix it.
+Contact me at email@example.com if I've missed or misinterpreted a study, omitted an important species,or given your article short shrift, and I'll do my best to fix it.
 Better still, simply re-write what I've done and send it to me for replacement.
 This will make the ODYSSEY truly interactive.
 If the ODYSSEY turns out to be useful for researchers, then a WICKIPEDIA form of contribution may ensure its future.

 NAVIGATE through the ODYSSEY via DROP-DOWN MENUS or via the snail's MAP, which appears at the start of each invertebrate group.
 Some words in the text are highlighted:

 NOTE these explanatory footnotes are located below the text.
 These are most often word definitions, details of experimental methodology, or clarifications of taxonomy and classification

-With the technical expertise of MOUSETRAP MULTIMEDIA, I have completed a searchable index that will include species, authors, and subject-matter entries.
+With the technical expertise of MOUSETRAP MULTIMEDIA, I have completed a searchable index that includes species, authors, and subject-matter entries.

 - Tom Carefoot